Rayen21/Infinite-Canvas-fixed/README.md

 3. Fixed some bugs in the LLM node.

 4. Uploaded a simplified version of Python.
 Run "安装依赖.bat", and then run "run.bat".

+May 18th Update:

+1. Fixed a video generation bug.

+2. Added brush editing.

+3. Fixed a concurrency bug in ccomfyui.